niekveldhuis/compass/1_Preliminaries/1_Introduction.md

 ### 1.2.2 Anaconda, Python, and Jupyter

-In order to run the scripts in [Compass][] it necessary to first install Python and Jupyter/Jupyter Lab.
+In order to run the scripts in [Compass][] it is necessary to first install Python and Jupyter/Jupyter Lab.
 The easiest way to do so is by installing the [Anaconda Distribution][anaconda], a data science platform that includes a host of useful tools.
 It is important to choose the [Anaconda][anaconda] version with Python 3.7 or higher (if you happen to have 3.5, that should work, too).
 [Anaconda][anaconda] is available for Windows, Mac OS X, and Linux.

 By installing [Anaconda][anaconda] you will have access to a number of programs and tools, including:
 - **Python 3.x**.
 This is the programming language used in [Compass][].
 Note that the [Compass][] scripts will not work with Python 2.x.